 Decontamination procedures refer to the steps taken to minimize the potential for off-site contamination and cross-contamination between individual sampling locations.
-Prior to collecting a sample, any non-disposable sampling equipment such as buckets or stainless-steel hand trowels which come into contact with sampling media will be decontaminated using a bristled brush and a solution comprised of a laboratory-grade, non-phosphate detergent (e.g., Liquinox) and distilled water.
+Prior to collecting a sample, any nondisposable sampling equipment which come into contact with sampling media will be decontaminated using a bristled brush and a solution comprised of a laboratory-grade, non-phosphate detergent (e.g., Liquinox) and distilled water.
 Depending on ancillary activities being conducted, the decontamination of sampling equipment may be conducted over poly sheeting at the sample location or in a nearby designated area.
 The sampling equipment to be decontaminated will first be placed in a container with detergent solution and thoroughly washed using a bristled brush.
 The items will then be transferred to a second container with distilled water for rinsing.
 Following the initial rinsing, the item will be held over a third container while distilled water is carefully decanted over each item.
 Decontaminated items will be wrapped in clean aluminum foil for transit to the next sampling location.